The Complete Guide to PCI DSS: Why You Need To Understand PCI Compliance Standards & What Role Payment Processors Play

 It’s also very important to understand that experiencing an actual data breach –whether it was due to an error or omission on your part or not – will usually result in your business being placed in risk level one, regardless of your annual number of card transactions.
 Complying with the additional requirements of PCI level one can be quite expensive and time-consuming for a small business, so it’s very important that you avoid this situation by meeting the appropriate requirements for your level and keeping your business compliant.
 Doing so will minimize your chances of getting hacked and suffering a data breach.

-For more detailed information about the PCI merchant risk level system, please see our article, Determining Your Merchant Risk Level for PCI Compliance.
-If your business falls in level four (which will apply to most small businesses), you can also refer to our article, The Quick Guide to PCI DSS Compliance for Small Merchants (Level 4), for more information about specific compliance requirements.
+For more detailed information about the PCI merchant risk level system, please see our article, The Complete Guide To PCI Compliance Levels.
+If your business falls in level four (which will apply to most small businesses), you can also refer to our article, The Quick Guide to PCI Compliance for Small Businesses, for more information about specific compliance requirements.

 Understanding PCI Compliance Goals & Requirements